Stuycs-K/final-project-3-sohele-chend/PRESENTATION.md

 Obfuscation, on the other hand, is the practice of making something hard to understand or interpret.
 In the context of JavaScript, obfuscation involves transforming the code into a version that is functionally equivalent but much harder to read and understand.

-Developers often obfuscate their JavaScript code.
-This makes it difficult for others to copy, reverse-engineer, or identify vulnerabilities in their code, thus reducing the chances of misuse by malicious actors.

 Example of Obfuscation:

 ```javascript